 Uses for Indoor Chervil Plants

 Growing chervil indoors, in or near the kitchen, makes it convenient to use the herb in many dishes you may be preparing.
 Now that you've learned how to grow chervil indoors, use clippings often.
 The frilly leaves of chervil plants may be finely chopped and added to omelets or other egg dishes.
-Chervil flavors young vegetables, soups, salads, casseroles and a range of other recipes.
+Chervil flavors young vegetables, soups, salads, casseroles, and a variety of other recipes.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."